File Too Large to Upload to Dropbox? How to Fix It!

 Step 1.
 Sign up for a CBackup account.
 Click the download button below to get this tool and sign in.

 Step 2.
-Tap on Add Clouds on the My Storage wizard, then choose Dropbox and hit Add.
+On the Storage wizard, then choose Dropbox and hit Authorize Now.
 Then, follow the on-screen guide to allow CBackup to access your Dropbox storage.

 Step 3.
 Select Sync on the left menu and click on Sync PC to Public Cloud to create a sync task.